jsenv/core/docs/exploring/readme.md

 — source code at [src/startExploring.js](../../src/startExploring.js).

-# startExploring Parameters
+# startExploring parameters

-`startExploring` uses named parameters documented here.
+Each named parameter got a dedicated section to shortly explain what it does and if it's required or optional.

-Each parameter got a dedicated section to shortly explain what it does and if it's required or optional.
+When you change a parameter don't forget to restart the server.

 ## explorableConfig